5lot5/Fail2ban-friendly-unban/README.md

 Script that makes unbanning from fail2ban more friendly

-Feel free to use and change
+Feel free to use and/or modify.